 At a glance

-- Individuals have the right to access their personal data.
+- Individuals have the right to access and receive a copy of their personal data, and other supplementary information.

-- This is commonly referred to as subject access.
+- This is commonly referred to as a subject access request or ‘SAR’.

-- You cannot charge a fee to deal with a request in most circumstances.
+- In most circumstances, you cannot charge a fee to deal with a request.

 Preparing for subject access requests

 - We know how to recognise a subject access request and we understand when the right of access applies.